niteenbalpande/Advance-Algorithm/README.md

 # Algorithm-for-master-s-program
-This is algorithm I've leant during the period of of my maste of technology in Computer science and engineering
+I've leant these databa structures during the period of of my master of technology in Computer science and engineering, As a part of my AdvanceData Structure course